Contact

 Scientific Support

 Research has shown that the brain continues to change in response to experiences well into adulthood.
-This understanding supports various therapeutic approaches in substance use, emphasizing the potential for individuals to reshape their lives and futures
+This understanding supports various approaches in habit change, emphasizing the potential for individuals to reshape their lives and futures

-In summary, neuroplasticity is fundamental to substance use, as it provides the framework through which individuals can learn new behaviors, create healthier relationships with pleasure and reward, and develop effective coping strategies.
-By harnessing this capacity for change and can rebuild their lives free from substance use.
+In summary, neuroplasticity is fundamental to habit change, as it provides the framework through which individuals can learn new behaviors, create healthier relationships, and develop effective strategies for real change and create the life they desire.

 What other strategies do we offer to support behavioral change?